gromacs/gromacs/docs/install-guide/index.rst

 * an MPI library installed that supports the MPI 1.3 standard, and
 * wrapper compilers that will compile code using that library.

+To compile with MPI set your compiler to the normal (non-MPI) compiler and add ``-DGMX_MPI=on`` to the cmake options.
+It is possible to set the compiler to the MPI compiler wrapper but it is neither necessary nor recommended.

 The |Gromacs| team recommends OpenMPI_ version
 1.6 (or higher), MPICH_ version 1.4.1 (or